Theo-Roncalli/WES-pancreatic-cancer/README.md

 # New Generation Sequencing (NGS)

 This work focuses on the study of [Becnel et al. (2016)](https://www.nature.com/articles/sdata201610) who share cancer genomic data.
 In our work, we are interesting into mutations that could induce pancreatic cancer.
 Here, we work on data from patient ID TCRBOA7.
-In order to reduce time computation, we used only data about chromosome 16.
+In order to reduce time computation, we only used data on chromosome 16.

 ## Dependencies

 The pipeline runs on bash.
-Some package are required for launching some commands such as fastqc, trimmomatic and .
+Some package are required for launching some commands such as fastqc, trimmomatic, bwa and varscan.

 ```bash
 sudo apt install fastqc                 # For using fastqc